Fruit Bites for Teens: Apples

 Teen-Tempting Ways to Eat Apples continued...

 Like apples with dip or peanut butter?
 OK.
 Just be smart about portion control.
 Or reduce the temptation to overindulge: Dip apples into vanilla-flavored, low-fat Greek yogurt.
-This apple-yogurt combo is creamy plus crunchy without a lot of calories.
+This apple-yogurt combo is creamy and crunchy without a lot of calories.

 Try apple slices with small chunks of your favorite hard cheese -- like mild cheddar.
 They make a great dynamic duo.